 - 1. In the Default Canvas Size & Pixel Density for Bitmap Drawings section, do the following: - a.
 In the Width and Height fields, enter the percentage of your scene's resolution that you want the canvas of your bitmap layer to occupy.
 By default, both values will be set to 200%, which means the width and height of your bitmap canvas will be twice the width and height of your scene's resolution.
 When the camera is in its default position, this leaves extra space around the camera frame to draw on your bitmap layer. - b.
 In the Pixel Density field, enter the desired percentage of pixel density.
 If you intend to scale or zoom in on your artwork, make sure your pixel density is set to be at least the factor by which your artwork will scaled or zoomed on.
 For example, if you intend to scale your artwork by 300%, you need to set the pixel density to at least 300%.
-If you intend to zoom in on your artwork from 12 fields to 6 fields, you need to set the pixel density to at least 600%, as the camera zoom and scaling factor will have a multiplying effect on the apparent scaling of your artwork. - 2.
-Click OK.
+If you intend to zoom in on your artwork from 12 fields to 6 fields, you need to set the pixel density to at least 200%.
+If you intend to do both, you need to set the pixel density to at least 600%, as the camera zoom and scaling factor will have a multiplying effect on the apparent scaling of your artwork.